Northland Youth Summit Arts Festival 2019

 This event was not possible without the support from key sponsors.
 We are extremely thankful to have secured funding and sponsorship from the following organisations:

 Creative New Zealand is the key funder providing a majority of the money for us to host his event.

 ” Creative New Zealand encourages, promotes and supports the arts in New Zealand for the benefit of all New Zealanders through funding, capability building, our international programme and advocacy. ” (creativenz.govt.nz)

 Key Educational Sponsor

-North Tec has agreed to come on board as our key educational sponsor for the next 2 years in which they will contribute cash donation each year as well as in-kind contributions.
+North Tec was our key educational sponsor in which they contributed a cash as well as in-kind contributions.
 This is building from the sponsorship received for the 2018 event where they contributed cash, venues and equipment.

 Our partnership with NorthTec acts as a gateway for youth attending the event into further studies within the Creative Sector.

 The Electoral Commission runs parliamentary elections and keeps the electoral roll up to date.
 The enrolment team visited the youth at the summit about getting on the roll to vote in elections and have their voices heard.
 For more information go to www.vote.nz or www.facebook.com/ivotenz.

 For more information or if you have any questions please contact the events team on 09 430 0710 or firstname.lastname@example.org